lukerj1988/uos-interview-demo/README.md

 - Run npm install
 - Run npm run test

+# From a .zip File
+- After installing node.js
+- Unzip the zip file to a new folder
+- Run via npm or the test.bat file below

 ## Alternatively, run with test.bat
 - After installing node.js and cloning the folder
 - Run test.bat to automatically run the framework